-I may not cover all the ranking factors in this article.
-But you can be sure of this one thing, implementing all of the above things will helps your site’s rankings.
+I may not cover all the ranking factors on Google in this article.
+But you can be sure of this one thing, implementing all of the above things will help your site’s rankings.

 At times, it may take a while.
 Don’t give up.
 Keep doing it.
-Persistence will cause the results to manifest within a short time.
+Persistence causes the results to manifest within a short time.

 If, however, you have a new site and don’t know how to go about all that I have discussed in this article, why not contact me?

 Also, why don’t you tell us if you have tried to apply the above factors, and which one worked better for you.
 You may also add another one if I have not included it in this post.